Assisting the Board with remuneration.

-- Make recommendations to the Board regarding the Group's remuneration policy in respect of the Board Chairman, Executive Directors (EDs), members of the Group Executive Committee and members of senior management.
+- Make recommendations to the Board regarding the Group's remuneration policy in respect of the Board Chair, Executive Directors (EDs), members of the Group Executive Committee and members of senior management.

 - Work with the Risk Committee to ensure that risk and risk appetite are properly considered in setting the remuneration policy.

 - Obtain information about remuneration in other companies and, in this regard, select, appoint and determine the terms of reference for independent remuneration consultants, to advise on remuneration policy and levels of remuneration.

-- Review and determine the remuneration of the Chairman of the Board and the terms of employment and remuneration of individual EDs and Group Executive Committee members, including any specific recruitment or severance terms.
+- Review and determine the remuneration of the Chair of the Board and the terms of employment and remuneration of individual EDs and Group Executive Committee members, including any specific recruitment or severance terms.